Generalization of graph network inferences in higher-order graphical models: Introduction

 \section{Introduction}

-To draw conclusions about individual variables of interest in a task, one builds structured probabilistic graphical models to describe statistical relations among all variables and marginalizes out all other unobserved variables.
-Such exact inference computations are infeasible in general, due to exponential complexity in practice when the latent space is large.
-Often the latent space to be marginalized is decomposable due to conditional independencies between variables, allowing us to represent the full distribution as a probabilistic graphical model (PGM) \cite{koller2009probabilistic}.
-This may allow us to perform difficult global calculations using simpler integrations on subsets of variables.
-Such approaches are used by message-passing algorithms like Belief Propagation (BP) \cite{pearl1988probabilistic} and Expectation Propagation (EP) \cite{minka2001expectation}, widely used approaches to computing or approximating marginal probabilities using distributed computation.
+To draw conclusions about individual variables of interest in a task, we must marginalize out all other unobserved variables.
+Such exact inference computations are often infeasible in high-dimensional latent spaces, due to their exponential complexity.
+Conveniently, the latent space to be marginalized is often decomposable due to conditional dependencies between variables, a structure that can be described by a probabilistic graphical model (PGM) \cite{koller2009probabilistic}.

+This decomposable structure may allow us to perform difficult global calculations using simpler computations on subsets of variables. {This makes probabilistic graphical models a compelling framework for describing both machine and biological intelligence.
+Early graphical models used pairwise interactions, as in Hopfield networks \cite{hopfield1982neural} and Boltzmann machines \cite{sherrington1975solvable}, to model inference, learning, and memory.
+However, basic pairwise interaction models may not be compact descriptions of complex data patterns seen in real data, whether in machine learning \cite{ranzato2010modeling,hinton2010learning}, neuroscience \cite{beggs2003neuronal,Ganmor.Schneidman.2011,shimazaki2015simultaneous}, biochemical networks \cite{ritz2014signal}, or social networks \cite{centola2018tipping,milojevic2014team,iocopini2019simplicial}.
+By including higher-order interactions we increase model flexibility, but the number of possible interactions grows combinatorially with the interaction order, which contributes to the difficulty of exact inference in such models.
+This difficulty can be reduced by reasonable prior assumptions about locality and sparsity of natural interactions, resulting in a sparse higher-order graphical model.}

+{ Message-passing algorithms take advantage of this sparse graph structure to simplify computations.} Such approaches are used by algorithms like Belief Propagation (BP) \cite{pearl1988probabilistic} and Expectation Propagation (EP) \cite{minka2001expectation}, which are widely used approaches to computing or approximating marginal probabilities using distributed computation.
 BP is guaranteed to yield exact results if the graph has a tree structure.
-However, on general graphs with loops, which are likely to be better descriptors of real data, BP can give approximate posteriors or even fail to converge.
+However, on general graphs with loops, which are likely to be better descriptors of real data, these algorithms can make substantial approximation errors or even fail to converge.